 For smaller mirrors, push these numbers a little higher, for gargantuan mirrors, push the numbers a little lower.

-along with discussing the pitfalls of Peak-Valley measurements:
+Strehl and RMS, along with discussing the pitfalls of Peak-Valley

 "One obvious problem with P-V is that it only considers two points on the mirror and thus can never predict the performance of the whole mirror.
 Instead.
 RMS considers the errors over the total mirror surface, in such a way as to predict how well the light will be concentrated at the image at best focus (at least as long as the phase deviations from best wavefront are "small" - and indeed we do our best to keep them small).